 For as long as artificial trees have existed, there has been a debate about which is better for the environment: a real tree or artificial tree?
 The answer is more complicated than you might think.

 Artificial trees are typically shipped from overseas and made from plastic that cannot be recycled, and the ultimate destination for them is the landfill when things break or lights stop working.
 However, many artificial tree owners use their trees for many years to lessen this impact.

-Real trees grown on farms, often locally, can absorb more than 1 ton of CO2 by the time they reach 40 years old while producing oxygen for us to breath, and they can be composted at the end of the holidays.
+Real trees, often grown locally, absorb CO2 as they grow while producing oxygen for us to breath, and they can be composted at the end of the holidays.
 Denver even offers Treecycle, which chips trees into mulch that residents can use in the spring.

 - Give the gift of sustainability

 Still looking for great gift ideas for your friends and family?
 Think green!

 Giving gifts like insulated water bottles, coffee mugs, reusable bags and utensils, and metal straws help encourage your gift recipients to live a more sustainable life all year long.